google/mount-zip/README.md

 :   File permission mask in octal (default 0022)

 **-o uid=N**
-:   Set the file owner of all the items in the mounted archive (default is current user)
+:   Set the file owner of all the items in the mounted archive (default is
+    current user)

 **-o gid=N**
-:   Set file group of all the items in the mounted archive (default is current group)
+:   Set file group of all the items in the mounted archive (default is current
+    group)

 **-o default_permissions**
-:   Use the file owner (UID), group (GID) and permissions stored with each item in the archive.
+:   Use the file owner (UID), group (GID) and permissions stored with each item
+    in the archive.

 **-f**
-:   foreground mode
+:   Foreground mode

 **-d**
-:   foreground mode with debug output
+:   Foreground mode with debug output

 # USAGE